Join the LadVen OS testing programRequest a demo

 Where to find them

 Notifications are gathered in the bell in the portal's top bar.
-It opens a list of unread events grouped by source — tasks, CRM, chats, and system-wide.
+It opens recent notifications: each card identifies its source — tasks, CRM, chats, or system-wide — while events about the same object are combined into one card.
 From any notification you jump to the related object instead of resolving the event in the list itself.

-- Notification bell — an unread counter and a panel of recent events, updated in real time;
+• Notification bell — an unread counter and a panel of recent events, updated in real time while the portal tab is active;

 Notification types